Consensys/doc.teku/docs/reference/cli/index.md

 The default setting is `false`.
 If `exit-when-no-validator-keys-enabled` is set to `false`, Teku continues running even when no validator keys are loaded.

-If `exit-when-no-validator-keys-enabled` is set to `true`, Teku will automatically exit if no validator keys are loaded, or there are no active validators.
+When `exit-when-no-validator-keys-enabled` is set to `true`, Teku will automatically exit if no validator keys are loaded, or there are no active validators.

 :::important